 Considerations for cover and interior art submissions.

-When submitting artwork either for competition during the submissions window for the Carolina Prize (mid-January to mid-March) or during the County Lines: A Literary Journal general submissions window (mid-March to mid-August), we accept or reject artwork based on the quality of the work itself, but also based on an image's fitness for publication from a technical perspective.
+When sending artwork during the entry window for the Carolina Prize cover art competition or during the County Lines: A Literary Journal general submissions window (interior art), we accept or reject artwork both based on the quality of the work itself, and also based on an image's fitness for publication from a technical perspective.

 The winner of the Carolina Prize art competition will be used as the cover for the next issue of County Lines.
-The cover is approximately 6 x 9 inches (width x height, portrait).
-Therefore, the ideal image you send us will need to be roughly 1800 x 2700 pixels or larger.
+The cover is approximately 6 x 9 inches (portrait) and the front, back, and spine is approximately 19 x 9 inches (landscape).
+Therefore, at 300 dpi, the ideal image you send us will need to be at least 1800 x 2700 pixels or 5700 x 2700 pixels.
 Give or take.
-That's the equivalent of a 300 dpi image at 6 x 9 inches.
 If you overshoot, that is just fine.
-If you undershoot, depending on the nature of the image, the quality will be impacted, and it's less likely we can use it.
+If you undershoot, depending on the nature of the image the quality will be impacted, and it will be less likely that we can use it.
+Please send the image as a full-color image.

 If creating or manipulating the work in GIMP, Photoshop, Inkscape, or Illustrator: